djradon/public-notes/t.cs.ecs.md

 ### https://forums.coregames.com/t/advanced-code-architecture-for-core-part-2-entity-component-system/3194

 - ECS game object is a DDD Entity; an ECS Entity is a DDD Identity; an ECS Component is a DDD Domain Model; and an ECS System is a DDD Service or Aggregate Root. ^h56imtf2ip3n
-  - [[c.Thought]] i.e., an "ECS game object" is the entity (which is just an ID + list of components) + the functionality and data given by components?
+  - [[c.thought]] i.e., an "ECS game object" is the entity (which is just an ID + list of components) + the functionality and data given by components?

 ## Implementations